 Important Pet Safety Tips

 We recommend taking the following steps to prepare yourself and your pets for a potential emergency.
 The sooner you start, the better!

 Have your pets vaccinated and up-to-date on their parasite preventatives.
-If they need to be boarded at a shelter or some other safe haven, it is essential that they be immune to contagious diseases.
+If they need to be boarded at an animal shelter or some other safe haven, it is essential that they be immune to contagious diseases.

 Make sure your pets are all wearing collars with updated ID tags and have been microchipped.
 Pets can get lost easily, especially if they become scared.
 Also carry photos of your pets with you.

 Put together an emergency pet supply kit that includes:

 - Leashes and collars, and a muzzle or two if necessary

 Try to keep your pets as calm as possible during stormy weather, or when you’re traveling together.

 To track the weather and receive the latest updates on storm developments, you can go to noaa.gov.
 This is a valuable resource for all things weather-related, and also includes helpful information about safety, alert-system changes, hazards and more.